 Pic: vivipary, the spear-shaped seed of mangrove

-Living in tidal zone, mangrove tree develops many interesting features to adapt to this harsh environment.
+Living in a tidal zone, mangrove tree develops many interesting features to adapt to this harsh environment.
 It uses stilt roots to breathe and hold itself firm in the mud.
-Its torpedo-shaped seed (vivipary) may look peculiar, but it helps the seedling to anchor in the soft substrate when detached from mother tree.
+Its torpedo-shaped seed (vivipary) may look peculiar, but it helps the seedling to anchor in the soft substrate when detached from the mother tree.

 Pic: firefly Summer Xmas Tree in Klias Wetland